NoridelHerron/NoridelHerron/README.md

 I’m a Computer Engineering student with a focus on **RTL design**, **verification**, and **computer architecture**.
 I recently completed a custom **5-stage pipelined RISC-V CPU** using **Harvard architecture** in VHDL, with full support for **hazard detection**, **stalling/forwarding**, and **jump/branch execution**.
 My current work builds on that foundation through the development of a **Superscalar CPU**, where I’m implementing **dual-issue execution** and more advanced hazard handling.

+Building on that foundation, I’m now working on a more advanced **Superscalar CPU**, where I’m implementing **dual-issue execution, complex hazard handling, and modular datapath control**.
+I also launched the **LearnToBuildCPU refactor project** — an open-source, beginner-friendly redesign of my pipeline CPU aimed at helping others understand CPU architecture through clear, modular HDL code in both VHDL and Verilog.

-I validate my designs through **randomized testbenches**, **assertion-based verification**, and **waveform inspection**.
+I validate my designs using **randomized testbenches, assertion-based verification, and waveform analysis**, and I regularly **collaborate** with contributors from **different countries** to grow these projects as learning tools.
 I enjoy tackling challenging hardware design problems and continuously seek to deepen my understanding through hands-on exploration.

 ---